The different personality types in the workplace and how to use them to your advantage

 Managing differing personalities

-With all these individual characteristics in the office melting pot, synchronising them into something that works can sometimes pose problems, but it’s not impossible.
+With all these individual characteristics in the mix, synchronising them into something that works can sometimes pose problems, but it’s not impossible.

 Appreciate that some personality types work more effectively when they’re on their own.
 Forcing them into teams might be counter-productive.
 So, avoid interrupting people’s rhythms where possible – if you need contribution, let them know in advance so they have time to prepare.